artur5522/DWM_Assessment/readme.txt

 -Api Rest in the back end with Java, and Thymeleaf in the front to consume the app -Built with: Java jdk11, Maven, Springboot, Jpa, Lombok, H2, Thymeleaf and NetBeans -Back end: rest api with several endpoints with the requirements -Front end: html5 (Thymeleaf) consuming the data from the endpoints in the rest api.
-The front end is embedded in the same proyect for practical purposes only.
+The front end is embedded in the same project for practical purposes only.
 -Runs in localhost:8080
 -Some clarifications:
 	-H2 for data storage.
 User: "sa" , Password: "1234"
-	-A script is runned at starting point filling the users table with some data -All documents uploaded are storaged in the server -Each document uploaded are saved in the "statics" section, inside the Users_Files folder, creating a folder for each user if a file is uploaded
+	-A script is runned at starting point filling the users table with some data -All documents uploaded are stored in the server -Each document uploaded are saved in the "statics" section, inside the Users_Files folder, creating a folder for each user if a file is uploaded
 	-Max large file to upload: 2MB
 	-The table "Document" has a field named "path" which contains(as a string) the file path in the server location.
-This path is relative to the proyect's location.
+This path is relative to the project's location.